salrashid123/grpc_wireformat/README.md

 2. Create Message

-Next we construct our `EchoRequest` using the protodescriptor from step 1.
+Next we construct our `echo.EchoRequest` using the protodescriptor from step 1.

 I found two ways to do this:  in `3a` below, we will "strongly type" create a message and in `3b`, we will create a message using a JSON string.   (the latter is more dangerous and is subject to simple typos)